-Cancer cells show up as bright spots on PET scans because they have a higher metabolic rate than do normal cells.
+Cancer cells show up as bright spots on PET scans because they have a higher metabolic rate than do typical cells.
 PET scans may be useful in:

-PET scans must be interpreted carefully because noncancerous conditions can look like cancer, and some cancers do not appear on PET scans.
+PET scans must be interpreted carefully because noncancerous conditions can look like cancer.
+Also, some cancers do not appear on PET scans.
 Many types of solid tumors can be detected by PET-CT and PET-MRI scans, including:

 PET scans can reveal areas of decreased blood flow in the heart.
-This information can help you and your doctor decide, for example, whether you might benefit from coronary artery bypass surgery or a procedure to open clogged heart arteries, called angioplasty.
+This information can help you and your health care provider decide, for example, whether you might benefit from coronary artery bypass surgery or a procedure to open clogged heart arteries, called angioplasty.

-PET scans can be used to evaluate certain brain disorders, such as tumors, Alzheimer's disease and seizures.
+PET scans can be used to check certain brain disorders, such as tumors, Alzheimer's disease and seizures.

-For your PET scan, a radioactive drug (tracer) will be injected into a vein.
+For your PET scan, a radioactive drug called a tracer will be injected into a vein.
 Because the amount of radiation you're exposed to in the tracer is small, the risk of negative effects from the radiation is low.
 But the tracer might:

 Talk with your health care provider about the benefits and risks of a PET scan.

 Tell your health care provider:

-Your doctor will give you detailed instructions on how to prepare for your scan.
+Your provider will give you detailed instructions on how to prepare for your scan.
 A general rule is to avoid strenuous exercise for a couple of days before the study and to stop eating four hours before the scan.